 The best way of determining if you will be working in the city right-of-way is to find your property pins, as the width varies from street to street.
 Should anyone install any type of obstruction within the right-of-way without permission, it must be removed at the owner's expense.

-Effective July 1, 2017, the Street opening permit process was amended and approved by City Council.
+The Street opening permit process was amended and approved by City Council.
 Any Contractor doing work within the public right-of-way is required to become licensed within the City.
 There are 2

 separate license applications.
 Paving contractors and Excavator Contractors each file a separate license.
 The applications are available below and will require an application fee along with either a bond or escrow to be set up per year the contractor wishes to perform work within the city right of way.

 Paving Contractor Application

 We will post an approved contractor list periodically to help individuals locate excavators or pavers who are already licensed in the City